Modern Mountain: Create Your View Platform

 Truss on the ground

-Mountain homes use wood for structural beams, but they also have big walls of glass, which are created by big beams and vaulted ceilings.
+Mountain homes use wood for structural beams, but they also have large walls of glass, which are created by thick beams and vaulted ceilings.
 Timber can be hard to source and expensive.
 I recommend trying Glulam beams, especially for large spans.
 You can get them in really long lengths and they are available in stock sizes.
 You can then make exposed steel plates and bolts attachments, giving the project a modern look and feel.

 Try Glulam beams when you need to create large spans.
 You can get them in really long lengths and cut and shape on site.